ericcornelissen/shescape/SECURITY.md

 non-funded open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.

-To report a security issue, send an email to [security@ericcornelissen.dev] and include the words _"SECURITY"_ and _"Shescape"_ in the subject line.
+To report a security issue in a supported version of _Shescape_, send an email to [security@ericcornelissen.dev] and include the words _"SECURITY"_ and _"Shescape"_ in the subject line.
 Please do not open a regular issue or Pull Request in the public repository.

+If you found a security bug in an unsupported version of _Shescape_, please report this publicly.
+For example as a regular issue in the public repository.

 ## Advisories